 A Teenager-Friendly Community

-This project is part of my masters' thesis in urban planning and design.
+This project is part of my master's thesis in urban planning and design.
 In this project, I used stakeholder group meetings, designing surveys with Maptionnaire, and interviews to engage young people in the process of designing their built environment.
-In Iran involvement of youth in designing their communities is not very common.
-The main challenges I faced, in the top-down system of planning in Iran, were asking the schools' agreement to let students participate in the project, teaching young people about spatial studies, and make them believe that their voice matters.
+In Iran, the involvement of youth in designing their communities is not very common.
+The main challenges I faced, in the top-down system of planning in Iran, were asking the schools' agreement to let students participate in the project, teaching young people about spatial studies, and making them believe that their voice matters.
 A short report of the project was featured on in Designing with Children website.

 My Role: UX researcher and designer

 Research Method: Stakeholder group meetings, workshops, survey

 A growing body of research highlights the role of urban spaces in the improvement of young people's well-being and the involvement of young people in designing their communities.
 However, young people have been frequently ignored in the process of making their communities because they are immature or have less knowledge and training them takes time and budget.
 The main question which this research aims to answer is: